Jivantasvami

 Jivantasvami images represent the Jain Tirthankara Mahavira (and in some cases other Tirthankaras) as a prince, with a crown and ornaments.
 The Jina is represented as standing in the kayotsarga pose.
-Jivantasvami images have been used only in the Shvetambara Jain tradition, they are unknown in the Digambara tradition.
+Jivantasvami images have been used only in the Śvetāmbara Jain tradition, they are unknown in the Digambara tradition.

 Description

-The earliest reference to the Jivantasvami images is found in the later commentaries on the Shvetambara Jain Agamas (c.mid 6th century AD onwards), Vasudevahindi of Samghadasagani(c. mid 6th century CE) the Avashyakachurni (c.
+The earliest reference to the Jivantasvami images is found in the later commentaries on the Śvetāmbara Jain Agamas (c.mid 6th century CE onwards), Vasudevahindi of Samghadasagani(c. mid 6th century CE) the Avashyakachurni (c.
 625 CE) the Avashyakavritti of Haribhadra Suri(c.
 750 CE) and the Trishashtishalakapurushacharita of Hemachandra (c.
 1169-72 CE).
 These mention the existence of Jivantasvami images at Ujjain, Dashapura (Mandsaur), Vidisha, Vitabhayapattana, Puri and Koshala.
 Mahavira Jain temple, Osian houses three 5.7 ft Jivantasvami images inside temple.
 Two of these idols are identical, with one having inscription dated 1044 C.E. that identifies the idol to be of Rishabhanatha.